Formsort vs Typeform vs Jotform

 Question types & logic

-- Form validation: Formsort’s address and email question types will auto-confirm whether data inputs are valid.
+• Form questions' validation: Formsort’s address and email question types will auto-confirm whether data inputs are valid.
 Address questions can leverage either Google or USPS data.
+Moreover, Formsort allows you to create custom validators on your own to validate any type of question.
 Typeform and Jotform offer basic address validation via widgets, but don’t leverage a native integration.

-- Logic: Formsort’s advanced logic means you have full control over the customer journey in your flows.
+• Logic: Formsort’s advanced logic means you have full control over the customer journey in your forms.
 You can incorporate conditional formatting that tailors a user’s experience as they progress through the form.
 Typeform and Jotform are limited to basic “if, then” logic, which limits your control over the customer journey.

 Handling data

-- Formsort lets you access returning responder data and lets you choose how often you save data throughout the flow (at every step of the flow, upon completion, etc.).
+• Formsort lets you access returning responder data.
 Jotform will send you returning responder data, but doesn’t let you choose the save points.
 Typeform doesn’t let you access returning responder data.

 Support and expertise